Meet my DREAM summertime meal…Marinated Cherry Tomatoes with Burrata + Toast

 It.
 Is.
 SO.
 Good.

 Do you guys remember on Monday how I told you all that I found the prettiest heirloom tomatoes over the weekend!??
 Yeah, well this is just ONE of the MANY recipes that have come from that batch of tomatoes.
 Honestly, you cannot believe all the recipes inspired by these heirloom tomatoes.
-I know how insane it sounds, but I swear, finding those tomatoes was basically the best thing ever for my creative juices.
+I know how insane it sounds, but I swear, finding those tomatoes was certainly the best thing ever for my creative juices.

 Really, I need to try to make it out to the farm stand a bit more.
 I mean, you just never know what you might find!

 So here’s how this whole recipe goes down.
 First, you should know that it is embarrassingly EASY.
 Like toss everything together in a bowl and call it a day.

 …one, start off with your marinade.
 It’s a simple blend of olive oil, balsamic vinegar, fresh garden herbs (or for me herbs in pots outside my door…which I LOVE having), garlic, salt + pepper.
 Super simple blend, but seriously SOOOO good.

 …two, now add in your tomatoes.
 They don’t have to be heirloom cherry tomatoes, but if you can find them, I want to BEG you to cough up the extra bucks and buy the heirlooms.
 Like nothing compares – NOTHING.
 It’s like eating candy.
 YUM.

 …three, chill time.
 You wanna let your tomatoes marinate for at least thirty minutes, but a few hours is ideal…meaning, yes, this is an amazing party appetizer that you can make in advance.
 Yes, please!